Honors and Awards

 The 2007 National Speech & Debate Tournament was held in Wichita, Kansas.
 The following South Carolina students and coaches were honored during the event.

 Three people standing together.
+The middle woman is holding a trophy.

 Main Events